 After treatment, patients may experience symptoms (known as long-term or late effects) that could impact learning.

 It’s important to make a plan for school early in treatment and re-evaluate it regularly.

 Developing a school plan starts by asking the right questions:

-The school may already have a designated person who handles such matters.
+The school may already have a designated person.
 In elementary schools, often the child’s teacher or principal will coordinate.
 In middle and high schools, it may be a guidance counselor.